 High school sophomores and juniors who attend Frederick County Public Schools may apply to serve as the 2023-2024 Student Member of the Board of Education.
 The nomination deadline is 4 p.m., Friday, November 4, 2022 for the term beginning in July 2023.

 The role of the student member is to bring a student viewpoint on educational issues to BOE meetings, generally held two evenings per month.
 The function is not to represent any particular special-interest group of students on an issue, but rather to respect the diversity of students’ points of view, to improve communication between the student body, staff and BOE members and to inform students of policies and decisions executed by the BOE.

-First, a selection panel including the Frederick County Association of Student Councils (FCASC) Board and Student Government Association (SGA) advisors will review applications and narrow the field to five candidates on November 15.
-Candidate orientation will take place November 18.
-Candidates will present speeches at the December 2 Frederick County Association of Student Councils General Assembly.
-Next, at a January 6 meeting, each candidate will answer questions in a Town Hall format, 4:30-7 p.m. at the FCPS Central Office Board Room.
-They will also submit a one-page platform statement to post online.
+A selection panel including the Frederick County Association of Student Councils (FCASC) Board and Student Government Association (SGA) advisors will review applications and narrow the field to five candidates by November 11.
+Candidate orientation will take place November 17.
+Candidates will present speeches at the December 8 FCASC General Assembly, and participate in a Candidate Town Hall on Thursday, January 5, 4:30-7 p.m. at the FCPS Central Office Board Room.
+Candidates will also submit a one-page statement to post online.

-For further information, please call FCPS Secondary Social Studies Curriculum Specialist Colleen Bernard at 301-644-5256.
+For further information, please call FCPS Secondary Social Studies Curriculum Specialist, Dr. Colleen Bernard at 301-644-5256.